cburdine/materials-ml-workshop/MaterialsML/python/python_basics.md

 In Python, `x = y` assigns the value of the variable `y` to `x`, overriding the previous value of `x`, wheras `y = x` does the reverse, overriding the previous value of `y` with the value of `x`.
 :::

-In python, variables can be have names with more than one character.
-In fact, it is generally encouraged that you pick names for your variables that best reflect the kind of value that they hold.
-Since we are long past the good ol' days of [FORTRAN-66 programming](https://en.wikipedia.org/wiki/Fortran#FORTRAN_66) when variables names were restricted to only 6 characters (yikes!), it now considered best practice to avoid shorter variable names (like `x` and `y`) unless the kind of value stored in the variables is clear from the context of your code.
-Here are some general guidelines for good variable names:
+When creating variables, it is encouraged that you pick names for your variables that best reflect the kind of value that they hold.
+Your variable names should also abide by the conventions of the programming language your code is written in.
+Here are some general guidelines for selecting good variable names:

-* Use all lowercase variable names.
+* If possible, use all lowercase variable names.
 Since variable names cannot contain spaces, use an underscore character (`_`) to separate words in the name.
 * Variable names may contain numbers too, but they cannot start with a number.

 For example, the variable names